-On July 16, 2020, the DOJ moved the Court to extend the stay in this enforcement action for an additional six months to protect its ongoing investigation.
+On January 19, 2021, the DOJ moved the Court to extend the stay in this enforcement action for an additional six months to protect its ongoing investigation.
 Doc.
-282. After briefing by certain parties, the Court granted the motion and extended the stay until January 25, 2021.
+353. The Court granted the motion and extended the stay until July 26, 2021.
 Doc.
-290. The extension of the stay does not impact the Receiver, who is continuing to marshal assets, develop a claims process, and plan litigation, consistent with his Court-ordered mandate.
+354. The extension of the stay does not impact the Receiver, who is continuing to marshal assets, develop a claims process, and plan litigation, consistent with his Court-ordered mandate.